maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 prettyPrintln(123)(using intPrettyString)
 ```

 The given syntax looks slightly strange at first sight, but you will get *used* to it pretty quickly.
-In scala 2 `given`
+In Scala 2 `given`
-and `using` would both have been `implicit` but in scala 3  it was reworked to clarify intent:
+and `using` would both have been `implicit` but in Scala 3  it was reworked to clarify intent:
 `given` the instance `intPrettyString` we can call `prettyPrintln` `using` the `PrettyString` instance for the type
 `Int`.
 The compiler will then take care of passing the `intPrettyString` parameter to `prettyPrintln`.